From Idea to First Customer: Choosing an Operating System

 We’re going to look at some of the features to consider when choosing an operating system for your store.
 You have three main options:

-• Use an open source operating system like WordPress and WooCommerce.
+• Use an open source ecommerce tool like WordPress and WooCommerce.

 • Use a proprietary operating system like Shopify or Wix.